-Let’s not kid ourselves, the past two-plus months of distance learning with our children have been a challenge.
+Let’s not kid ourselves, starting another school year distance learning with our children is a challenge.
 After all, most of us have no professional teacher training.
 And working with our own children can bring back some less-than-pleasant memories – like the time that Mom decided that she was going to teach you how to drive, or when Dad attempted to help with algebra.
 Yikes!

 After navigating a sea of reading packets, science videos and math worksheets, we can’t help but wonder about the impact of the quarantine on our kids’ social skills.
 Without interactions with peers, teachers and coaches, will children remember how to share and cooperate with classmates?

 These concerns are legitimate.
 Building positive connections with people outside the immediate family is the foundation for school success – academically as well as socially.
 And, becoming a successful social being takes time and plenty of practice.

 At school, young students learn to have kind and respectful relationships, work well with peers, listen and follow instructions, solve social problems, communicate verbally, display self-control and use good manners.

 10 Ways to Practice Social Skills at Home